BoulderCodeHub/CoRiverNF/README.md

 - `wyAnnTot`
 - `wyAnnInt`

 You can easily access these data using natural flow node abbreviated names, and the methods used by `xts` objects to subset time series data.
 For example, the 2000-2015 data at Lees Ferry can be accessed with `cyAnnTot$LeesFerry['2000/']`.
-For more examples see the vignette: `vignette('CoRivNatFlow', package = 'CoRiverNF')`.
+For more examples see the vignette: `vignette("CoRivNatFlow", package = "CoRiverNF")`.

 ## Reproducing the Data